-Mr Michael Grainger Mr Grainger is the Chairman of the Board, having joined the Board in 2005 as a non-executive Director.
+l 5 Mr Michael Grainger Mr Grainger is the Chairman of the Board, having joined the Board in 2005 as a non-executive Director.
 He is Chairman of the Vessel Replacement and Procurement Committee, a member of the Audit and Risk Committee and the Remuneration Committee.
 Mr Grainger is the Managing Director of Liferaft Systems Australia Pty Ltd, Chairman of the international shipping organisation Interferry, Chairman of the Brand Tasmania Council and a member of the DNVGL International Ferry Committee.
 Capt.
 Richard Burgess Capt.
 Burgess is a member of the Board having joined as a non-executive Director in November 2016.
 He is also a member of the Vessel Replacement and Procurement Committee.
 Ms Suzanne Ewart Ms Ewart joined the Board in June 2014 as a non-executive Director and was appointed Chairperson of the Audit and Risk Committee in August 2014.
 Ms Ewart is also a member of the Vessel Replacement and Procurement Committee and the Remuneration Committee.
 Ms Ewart is a Director of the Peter MacCallum Cancer Centre and Foundation, Chairperson of its Finance Committee; Chairperson of Cell Therapies Pty Ltd and a member of its Audit and Risk Committee.
 Ms Ewart was a Director of the Treasury Corporation of Victoria and Chairperson of its Audit Committee until February 2017.
 Ms Ewart was also Chairperson of the Box Hill Institute Board until June 2016.
 Ms Claire Filson Ms Filson joined the Board in November 2015 as a non-executive Director and is a member of the Audit and Risk Committee.
-Ms Filson is also a Director of Moorebank Intermodal Company, Deputy Chairperson of the Port of Hastings Development Authority and a Director of the Box Hill Institute.
+Ms Filson is also a Director of Moorebank Intermodal Company, Box Hill Institute, Western Water and Deputy Chairperson of the Port of Hastings Development Authority and Murray Irrigation Limited.
 She is also an independent member of three local council audit committees and the Victorian Department of Premier and Cabinet.
 Ms Helen Galloway Ms Galloway joined the Board in November 2016 as a non-executive Director and is a member of the Audit and Risk Committee.
-Ms Galloway is a Director of Tasracing and a member of its Audit and Risk Committee and Asset and Safety Committee.
+Ms Galloway is a Director of Tasracing and a member of its Audit & Risk Committee and Asset & Safety Committee.
 She has previously held a number of other board positions, including the Singapore Hockey Federation.
-Mr Robert Heazlewood Mr Heazlewood joined the Board in 2012 as a non-executive Director.
+She is also an independent member of two local council audit committees.
+Mr Robert Heazlewood Mr Heazlewood joined the Board in 2012 as a non-executive Director and is a member of the Remuneration Committee.
 He is the Executive Director of the Brand Tasmania Council.
 Mr Bernard Dwyer Mr Dwyer joined the Board in 2010 as a non-executive Director.
 In November 2014, Mr Dwyer was appointed CEO of the Company and is now an Executive Director.
 Prior to his appointment as CEO, Mr Dwyer was a member of the Audit and Risk Committee and the Remuneration Committee.
-He is a Director of the Tourism Industry Council Tasmania, a member of the Brand Tasmania Board and a member of the Tasmanian State Government's Access Working Group.
-Retirements
+He is a Director of the Tourism Industry Council Tasmania, a member of the Brand Tasmanian Board and a member of the Tasmanian State Government's Access Working Group.